samathaluca/fallen/README.md

 3. With social services, the police force, emergency services, criminal justice system and the NHS all suffering from critically low levels of funding, this app attempts to gather data that may be useful.
 This data may eventually help towards greater understanding and alleviation of the costs of the disease of addiction on society.
 Addicts are a huge drain on all our resources but many of the treatments available currently do not work well.
 Any useful information collected by this app is destined to be included in a report that will be made available without any cost to any of the services who may be helped by it.
 #### In Summary
-Open source philosphy has proven to find solutions, this app will be an open source tool to channel information from recovered addicts to suffering addicts and organisations that provide treatment for addicts.
+Open communication has proven to find solutions.
+This app will be an open communication tool to channel information from recovered addicts to suffering addicts and organisations that provide treatment for addicts.

 ## Why the idea?